-The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury
+The Wicked Behind-the-Scenes Drama of the Original Charmed: The Feuds, Firings and Feminist Fury - E!
+Online

 As for Doherty, who had just directed the season finale, she said in a statement: "I have certainly enjoyed my time with Charmed, in particular the dedicated cast, crew and staff.
 I had the opportunity to create a character, learn and perform my own stunt work and direct three episodes of the show.
 At this time, I feel that I have accomplished everything I set out to do when I returned to series television."

-While no mention of on-set tension was in that statement, Doherty spilled a little bit of tea when she sat down with Entertainment Tonight for an exclusive interview about her hasty exit.
+While no mention of on-set tension was in that statement, Doherty spilled a little bit of tea when she sat down with Entertainment Tonight in May 2001 for an exclusive interview about her hasty exit.

-"There was too much drama on the set and not enough passion for the work," Doherty, who was arrested earlier that year for a DUI, said.
+"There was too much drama on the set and not enough passion for the work," said Doherty, who at the time had recently pleaded no contest to drunk driving for a December 2000 arrest.
 "You know, I'm 30 years old and I don't have time for drama in my life anymore."

-She didn't exactly call Milano out, but it's clear she was much closer to Combs, who she alleged also wanted out of the series.
+She didn't exactly call Milano out, but it's clear she was much closer to Combs, whom she alleged also wanted out of the series.

 "To me it's sort of whatever.
 I'll miss Holly a lot and that's really the only thing I want to clear up.
 She is one of my best friends and I love her dearly.
-And there were never ever ever any problems between the two of us, and we will always be pals," Doherty said.
+And there were never, ever, ever any problems between the two of us, and we will always be pals," Doherty said.
 "And she doesn't even know if she's going back to the show because she doesn't want to be there without me."

-Combs stayed (after reportedly renegotitating her contract to make $60,000 per episode) and eventually became a producer in season five, though she was publicly vocal about her thoughts on how the producers handled Doherty's exit, telling EW, "It was done very poorly, in my opinion."
+Combs stayed (after reportedly renegotiatating her contract to make $60,000 per episode) and eventually became a producer in season five, though she was publicly vocal about her thoughts on how the producers handled Doherty's exit, telling EW, "It was done very poorly, in my opinion."

 Doherty wasn't done making pointed references to her feud with Milano, going on to say, "I want to work with actors who really, really care and that want to be there every single day.
-I don't want to work with people who b—ch about their job and complain about it and say that they hate it or anything else."
+I don't want to work with people who bitch about their job and complain about it and say that they hate it or anything else."

 So what was Milano's side of the story?